 Why is this work being done?

-The highways works are part of the City Mayor’s Connecting Leicester programme, the super crossing and new public realm will create connectivity with the new development site and the new Waterside development.
+The highway works are part of the City Mayor’s Connecting Leicester programme.
+The super crossing and new public realm will create connectivity with the new development site and the new Waterside development.

 What will be the benefits?